gablaxy/dzwm/README.md

 Summary
 -------

-catwm is a very simple and lightweight tiling window manager.
-I will try to stay under 1000 SLOC.
+forked from catwm, wich is a very simple and lightweight tiling window manager that try to stay under 1000 SLOC.

 Status
 ------